Sampson-Lee/myResNet/Usage.md

   ```

   Additionally, you are suggested to use train.sh and test.sh just modifing the path

+  ## python script
+myVisual.py: visualize filters and feature

+myAPP.py: apply resnetmodel to inference picture

+myDemo.py: generalize the prototxt files of train, test, deploy and solver

+myTraining.py: train network and plot its process

 ## Result
 ### Result with data augmentation:
 model|Repeated|Reference